JohnVinyard/matching-pursuit/experiments/e_2023_7_25/readme.md

     2. Each channel is subtracted from the signal **sequentially**.
 The algorithm seeks to maximize the reduction in norm only in the selected location, and not globally

+Thinking more about it, there seem to be _two_ key characteristics:

+- local vs. global losses
+- the one-at-a-time matching pursuit update seems to encourage independence/orthogonality, i.e., not every atom "leaps" in the same direction at once.